Johnny Ventura: Personal life and legacy

 Ventura's son, Jandy, also a musician who has branded himself as "El Legado" (The Legacy), released Yo Soy El Merengue with his father eight months after his death.
 It's unclear whether they recorded the song before Johnny's death or whether Jandy used an old, unreleased recording of Johnny.
-Jandy also collaborated with Milly Quezada and Carlos Vives to released Buscando Al Caballo (Homenaje a Johnny Ventura) on en May of 2022.
+Jandy also collaborated with Milly Quezada and Carlos Vives to release Buscando Al Caballo (Homenaje a Johnny Ventura) on May of 2022.